Managing big data creates several challenges for data infrastructure teams:

 Since the cloud is not limited by hardware capacity, it offers greater connectivity between data sources and creates fatter data pipelines.
 This reduces the complexity of managing data workloads and reduces latency issues.

 Since major cloud services are distributed around the world, businesses have greater flexibility over where data is stored.
 This provides more options for businesses collecting data in countries with legal restrictions or needing to ingest data from 3rd parties.
-Geographic distribution also supports hub and spoke collection, as the cloud store acts as a centralized hub that can be accessed by offices scattered throughout the world.
+The geographic distribution also supports hub and spoke collection, as the cloud store acts as a centralized hub that can be accessed by offices scattered throughout the world.

 The cloud’s architecture leads to six main benefits of using the cloud for big data workloads: